gmfc/lambda-calculus-js/README.md

 ### Strategies to Handle Stack Overflow

 1. **Optimizing Recursion:**
-   - Try to optimize recursive functions as much as possible.
-Tail recursion can be more stack-efficient, although JavaScript engines do not currently optimize tail calls.
+   - Tail recursion can be more stack-efficient, although JavaScript engines do not currently optimize tail calls.

-2. **Incremental Computation:**
-   - Break down extensive computations into smaller parts, running them incrementally to avoid filling the stack.

-3. **Adjusting Stack Size:**
+2. **Adjusting Stack Size:**
    - In Node.js, you can increase the stack size using the `--stack-size` option.
 However, use this with caution as it might lead to higher memory usage.
      ```bash
      node --stack-size=1000 yourfile.js
      ```

-4. **Exploring Other Languages:**
-   - Consider using a language with better support for functional programming and recursion, such as Haskell or Lisp, if lambda calculus computations are central to your project.

 ### Conclusion